NFeingold/IoT-Hub-to-Pi/README.md

 ### Configure the Raspberry Pi to send messages to the IoT Hub

 - Copy [this](https://github.com/khilscher/IoTHubPiHackathon/blob/master/SenseHat_IoTHub_Http_Lab_Key.py) python code into a new text file, and save it as `SenseHat_IoTHub_Http_Lab_Key.py`.
 Next, move this file from your desktop to the Raspberry Pi (for example, in Documents).
 You can do this simply if you set up the ssh or virtual desktop, as you can copy-paste or drag and drop the file over to the location.

-### Create an IoT Hub and Device

-- Navigate to the Azure Portal, and in the search bar, search for Hub.
-Click on the service 'IoT Hub'.
-Then, click the + in the corner to create a new IoT Hub.
-I suggest using East US, and the free or S1 subscriptions provided in the free service.

-- Click on your newly created portal, and in the scrollbar on the left, find the 'Shared Access Policies' section under the settings.
-Click on the bar that says iothubowner, and a window should appear on the right.
-Find the 'connection key- primary string' and copy and store it somewhere (such as a text file).

-- In the left navigation bar, scroll down and go to IoT Edge, then Add IoT Edge Device.
-All you have to do is name it.

 ### Connect the Pi to the IoT Hub